14 November 2023

 Mental Health: Taking Care of Yourself

-Exercising doesn’t have to be expensive either.
-Whether it’s taking a stroll around your local park, doing some yoga or completing a home workout, there are loads of FREE ways to relieve stress.
+It doesn’t have to be expensive either.
+Whether it’s taking a stroll around your local park, doing some yoga or completing a home workout, there are loads of free ways to relieve stress.

 So, how can you avoid these problems?

 Quite simply, take part in activities that don’t require screen time.
-Whether it’s going for a cuppa with a friend, reading the latest Stephen King novel or taking your family out for a meal, spending more physical time with people can do wonders for your mental health.
+Whether it’s meeting a friend for a coffee, booking a day out to go bowling or simply ordering a takeaway with your household, spending more physical time with people can do wonders for your mental health.

-We don’t want to sound like a nagging mum, but it’s important to maintain a clean, organised and decluttered living environment.
+We don’t want to sound like a nagging mum, but it’s important to keep a clean, organised and decluttered living environment.

 It goes without saying that taking care of your body is essential for a healthy mind.
 Making certain lifestyle choices to limit any triggers of anxiety can make a huge difference to your mental health on a day-to-day basis.
 Below are some ways to do that: